 What is UFS?

 Universal Flash memory or UFS is the next generation of Flash memory.
 UFS is providing flash memory with high data transfer speed, high reliability, and low power consumption.
 The UFS standard is managed and developed by the JEDEC.
 UFS 4.0, the most advanced JEDEC standard, offers sequential read write speeds to support live streaming and augmented reality applications in mobile devices.
 UFS will be the next-generation flash memory standard for automotive applications as well.

 What is the difference between eMMC and UFS ( eMMC vs UFS )?

-- UFS has Low voltage differential Signaling (LVDS) signaling interface.
+- UFS has Low voltage differential Signalling (LVDS) signaling interface.

 - UFS has a command Queue (CQ) to sort out commands to be carried out and allowing multiple commands to be carried out.

 - eMMC is half-duplex hence either read or write into the memory is possible.

 - UFS is a full-duplex interface and allows simultaneous read and write.

 - UFS supports advanced features like Deep Sleep, write booster, and throttling notifications to the host.

 Cost: eMMC continues to be cheaper and most widely used in smartphones and most of consumer devices as storage devices.